-As unfortunate as it is, several home and business owners’s haven’t a clue when it comes to the signs of a broken sewer line.
-In light of that fact, the plumbers here at Streamline Plumbing & Underground Sewer Construction have come together and written a list of the five most common signs of a broken sewer line.
+Sewer lines are more dangerous than most people realize, possibly rendering buildings unusable.
+But unfortunately, most property owners don’t know how to spot the signs of a broken sewer line.
+In light of that, the plumbers here at Streamline Plumbing & Underground Sewer Construction have come together and written a list of the five most common signs of a broken sewer line.
 So, without further ado, let’s get into it!

 The First Sign – Gurgling Toilets and Drains

-If you regularly hear a gurgling sound coming from your toilets and drains, then you likely have either a sewer blockage or a broken sewer line.
-However, if you only notice the sound on occasion, then don’t worry too much about it.
-If you see the sound often, however, then contact us for help right away because you likely have a severe clog or, even worse, a broken section of sewer line.
+Suppose you regularly hear a gurgling sound from your toilets and drains.
+In that case, you likely have either a sewer blockage or a broken sewer line.
+However, if you only notice the sound occasionally, don’t worry too much about it.
+This sign is only an issue if you hear it often.
+If this is the case for you, contact us for help right away.
+Chances are you likely have a severe clog or, even worse, a broken section of the sewer line.

 Sign 2 – The Smell of Sewage

-If you’ve noticed a strong sewage odor around your property, then you likely have either a sewer leak, a broken line, or both.
-Sewer gasses cause the smell, and they should remain within your sewer system.
-That is, they should stay there, provided nothing is seriously wrong with your system.
-The moment you notice any sewer gas smells around your property (especially if you can’t identify the source), then contact our plumbing professionals immediately.
+If you’ve noticed a strong sewage odor around your property, you have either a sewer leak or a broken line.
+Sewer gasses cause the smell and should remain within your sewer system.
+They should stay there, provided nothing is seriously wrong with your system.
+Contact our plumbing professionals immediately if you notice any sewer gas smells around your property.

 Sign 3 – Slow-Moving Drains and Toilets